Malawi

 Whistleblower laws and policies

-A number of Malawian statutes and laws contain provisions that can be utilized to protect whistleblowers in specific instances.
-For instance, section 51A of the Corrupt Practices Act provides for imprisonment and fines for those who punish or victimize whistleblowers who report a corrupt practice to the Anti-Corruption Bureau or the police; the Act also sets out guidelines to protect said whistleblowers’ identities in court, except in limited circumstances.
-Section 20 of the Public Officers Bill, the goal of which is to promote public confidence in the public service by requiring public officers to declare assets and business interests, similarly provides for imprisonment and fines for those who punish or victimize whistleblowers who report a public officer’s inaccurate declarations to the Director of Public Officers’ Declarations.
-This section also sets out guidelines to protect said whistleblowers’ identities in court.
+Section 20 of the Public Officers Bill, the goal of which is to promote public confidence in the public service by requiring public officers to declare assets and business interests, similarly provides for imprisonment and fines for those who punish or victimise whistleblowers who report a public officer’s inaccurate declarations to the Director of Public Officers.
+This section also sets out guidelines to protect whistleblowers’ identities in court.

 Weaknesses and needed reforms

-An additional issue is that the groups who are themselves entrusted with enforcing statutes and handling whistleblowers are susceptible to corruption and difficult for potential whistleblowers to access.
+An additional issue is that the groups who are themselves entrusted with enforcing statutes and handling whistleblowers are susceptible to corruption and are often difficult for potential whistleblowers to access.
 For example, the Corrupt Practices Act’s whistleblower protection provision notes that concerned individuals can make a report to the police or to the Anti-Corruption Bureau, which the Corrupt Practices Act established.
 However, Freedom House has noted that civil society leaders have accused the Anti-Corruption Bureau, a government department meant to investigate and prevent corruption, of being ineffective and politically compromised.
-Similarly, there have been concerns about police behavior in Malawi, and in 2016, a Malawian whistleblower who exposed corruption at a public hospital was arrested and later rearrested by police.
-Other acts, like the Access to Information Act, essentially leave enforcement to the courts, which leads to financial costs and delays that many whistleblowers cannot undertake.

-Next, some of the guidelines discussed in the above section lack explicit whistleblower protections.
-For instance, though the Code II provisions were written to be rather broad, the corporate governance guidelines for banks, insurance companies, and securities market players lack whistleblower protections, even though such provisions would seemingly be appropriate and relevant to include within the guidelines.
-Additionally, some of the acts listed above, such as the Financial Crimes Act and the Money Laundering Act, do not explicitly use or define the term “whistleblower,” even though the goal of the relevant provisions seems to be to create some- albeit limited- whistleblower protections.
+Additionally, some of the acts listed above, such as the Financial Crimes Act, do not explicitly use or define the term whistleblower, even though the goal of the relevant provisions seems to be to create some, albeit limited, whistleblower protections.

-Finally, though some statutes addressing whistleblowing provide for punitive measures for those who retaliate against whistleblowers, it is unclear if any reliable formal channels exist by which the whistleblowers can report the retaliation and receive remedies for any losses suffered.
+Finally, although some statutes addressing whistleblowing provide for punitive measures for those who retaliate against whistleblowers, it is unclear if any reliable formal channels exist by which the whistleblowers can report the retaliation and receive remedies for any losses suffered.

 Overall, to truly protect Malawian whistleblowers, it is necessary but not sufficient to address gaps in the language of, and strengthen the remedies available via, various statutes, laws, and corporate guidelines.
 The bodies themselves, such as the Anti-Corruption Bureau and the police, entrusted with addressing corruption- and protecting whistleblowers- are themselves corrupt, and this must be addressed.